 Garbuz and associates (2010) conducted a prospective randomized clinical trial to compare clinical outcomes of resurfacing versus large-head metal-on-metal THA.
 These researchers randomized 107 patients deemed eligible for resurfacing arthroplasty to have either resurfacing or standard THA.
 Patients were assessed for quality-of-life outcomes using the PAT-5D index, WOMAC, SF-36, and UCLA activity score.
 The minimum follow-up was 0.8 years (mean of 1.1 years; range of 0.8 to 2.2 years).
 Of the 73 patients followed at least 1 year, both groups reported improvement in quality of life on all outcome measures.
 There was no difference in quality of life between the 2 arms in the study.
 Serum levels of cobalt and chromium were measured in a subset of 30 patients.
 In both groups cobalt and chromium was elevated compared to baseline.
 Patients receiving a large-head metal-on-metal total hip had elevated ion levels compared to the resurfacing arm of the study.
 At 1 year, the median serum cobalt increased 46-fold from baseline in patients in the large-head total hip group, while the median serum chromium increased 10-fold.
 At 1 year, serum cobalt was 10-fold higher and serum chromium 2.6-fold higher than in the resurfacing arm.
 Due to these excessively high metal ion levels, the authors recommended against further use of this particular large-head THA.

-Selection Criteria for Metal-on-Metal or Ceramic-on-Ceramic Total Hip Implants:
+Selection Criteria for Metal-on-Metal or Ceramic-on-Ceramic Total Hip Replacement:

 Member with diseases/conditions of the hip that cause chronic pain and functional impairment; e.g.,

-Avascular necrosis: age less than or equal to 70, severe pain and functional impairment; or
+Avascular necrosis (osteonecrosis): Age less than or equal to 70, severe pain and functional impairment; or

-Fracture: displaced fracture and bone quality deficient; or
+Fracture (e.g., acetabular fracture and displaced fracture of the femoral neck): Displaced fracture and bone quality deficient; or